10 Ways You Can Help with the Addiction of a Loved One

 - Educate yourself on alcoholism and addictions.
 By understanding addiction you can begin to respond to it more effectively.
 Find our more via counseling, AA/NA/SA, or Al-Anon.

 - Let the user experience their own consequences for their actions.
 Do not rescue/fix their problems for them, it only inhibits their ability to change.
 Consequences are helpful in deciding future choices.
+If it is your husband, you might also come across a situation where they take it too far, or worse, hurt you in some way.
+In that case, you should try to shift your concern toward yourself, and perhaps consider divorcing an alcoholic spouse as well.

 - Abandon the tendency to “figure out” why your loved one drinks/uses.
 This is a waste of time and energy and can lead to blame focused on someone/something else.